Keshav-Chaudhary/AutoYoutubePause/README.md

 ---

 These updates aim to enhance the functionality, flexibility, and user experience of the extension across different platforms and use cases.

-If you need any adjustments or have further questions about using or customizing the extension, feel free to ask!